 Thanks to that, many consultants offer their services online.
 But, they still might face some tiny bit of challenges.

 One of them being: picking the best home video conferencing setup that they can purchase.

 So I’ve made it easier for you.

-In this article, you will see three starter packages, ranging on prices that will help you out in selecting the best home video conferencing setup that will serve you best.
+In this article, you will see three starter packages, ranging in price that will help you out in selecting the best home video conferencing setup that will serve you best.

 Let’s leave the super high-end for someone else to discuss in their article.

 - Low-cost package ($20-$100) – Essentials

 - Mid-cost package ($100-$500) – Absolutely sufficient by any standard

 - High-end video conferencing equipment ($500-$2000)